bonigarcia/webrtc-one2many-test/README.md

 webrtc-one2many-test
 ====================

-Thisbenchmark is aimed to assess the performance of WebRTC broadcasting application (one-to-many).
+This benchmark is aimed to assess the performance of WebRTC broadcasting application (one-to-many).
 To that aim, this repository is shipped with an **JUnit test**.
 This test uses the features provided by the Kurento Testing Framework (*kurento-test* Maven dependency).
 This test is configurable.
 The following table provides a summary of the configuration parameters:

 | Parameter                   | Default Value                         | Description                                           |
 |-----------------------------|---------------------------------------|-------------------------------------------------------|